Apprenticeship Office: Fact sheets, forms and documents

 Employer eligibility to enter into a training contract

 Under a training contract, the employer and the apprentice/trainee must fulfil certain obligations to each other.
-This means that the employer and the apprentice/trainee cannot be the same person.
-Additionally, certain employment arrangements are not eligible for a training contract.
+For further information, refer to the employer eligibility fact sheet.

 Fact sheet: Employer eligibility to enter into a training contract